 Color should bring the space together with a natural flow.
 This is especially true in open floor plans, which are typically better suited to one main color throughout the home with some well-placed accent colors in a few places.

-Hint: One safe and effective way to add some dimension is to select tints or shades from the same color thread.
+Hint: One safe and effective way to add some dimension is to select tints or shades from the same hue family.

 4. Try a Sample